This post may contain affiliate links.

 I had so many questions I couldn’t find answers to, so hopefully these tips for visiting the Vatican early will help you plan your trip.

-Where is the Vatican Museums entrance?
+Where is the actual Vatican Museums entrance?

 - It’s on the north side of the Vatican City on viale Vaticano.
 Look for the big archway.